bhartiy/learnsellacious/pages/26.reporting/communication-log/docs.md

 **Recipients**:  The email id of the recipients are to be listed here.
 It must be in a proper form then only you can send the email.

-**status**: It shows the status of the particular email.
+**Status**: It shows the status of the particular email.
 The status can be queued, Sent, Ignored and Deleted.
 This will be listed on every messages on the communication log.

 **Created date**: The date on which the emails are to be created.
 The format is shown as month day, year & time.

-**sent date**:  The date on which the message is to be sented to the recipient.
+**Sent date**:  The date on which the message is to be sented to the recipient.

 **Retries**: Retries represented as the number of times tried to sent the mail.
 The retires of the mail for sending.